MIRZAYEV07/django-chat-app/README.md

 # django-chat-app
-simple django chat app ( django-rest-framework is used)
+simple django chat app ( django-rest-framework,Django Channels were used)